S-Goldie/Centriview/README.md

-## Current contents remains confidential as part of EU Project 2D printables.

 # Centriview
 Visual tools for understanding the motion of 2D nanosheets in a centrifugal field.
-Build version 0.2, in development.
-Multi-page application functions with complete nested folder structure as visualisation and computational tool.
+The theoretical basis and experimental data underpinning these tools are currently available as a pre-print.
+For further details on the derivation and detail discussion of the model, please click [here](http://arxiv.org/abs/2503.05111).

 ## Contents
-* Python scripts for analysis
+* Python scripts for deployment of WebApp to visualise population changes using the Streamlit package.
-* Working data files while model validation in progress
+* Experimental data files from cascade centrifuge experiments.
-* Solvent data repository for density and viscosity calculations
+* Solvent data repository for density and viscosity calculations.

-Because we are still validating and working to fully understand the model this will serve as a central data and analysis repository, as well as holding the working progress of the WebApp.
-Once our understanding of the model is complete, many of those files can be removed to leave a clean repository of analysis code and WebApp files.
+The Centriview tool is more suitable as a deployed webapp, _coming soon_.
+However, the source code is available here.
+Additional features may be explored as branches while a stable deployment will be maintained in the `main` branch.

+_The tools and data files made available within this repository were supported by funding from the European Union (2D-PRINTABLE HE: 101135196)_
+_If any use of these tools is made for published work please reference our accompanying publication._